Commemorate Juneteenth with the Park Authority

 About the Award

-Resiliency is being able to withstand hardship and recover from difficult life events.
-Every day in Fairfax County, young people are facing adversities and overcoming them in amazing ways.
-In recognition of Juneteenth, this award will recognize and celebrate Black resiliency in youth and young adults ages 13-21 who have exhibited true perseverance (also known as grit, determination, dedication and persistence) to strive towards meaningful contributions and outcomes in their lives and/or the lives of others in the black community.
+The Resiliency Award will recognize both youth and young adults (ages 13-21) who have exhibited true resiliency (also known as grit, determination, dedication, perseverance and persistence) to make meaningful contributions and outcomes in their lives and/or the lives of others in the Black community.